anngineery/nand2tetris/README.md

 - this is how we let go of symbolic variables (variable names in HLL)
 - syntax: `push/pop segment_name index`

+#### Branching Commands
+introduces non-linear program flow
+1. unconditionl: `goto` label
+2. conditional: `if-goto` label
+   - have to push an expression to evaluate beforehand
+   - if NOT evaluates to zero then jump

 ### Things to Consider for VM Implementation
 1. how to map VM data structures (in our case, stack and memory segments?) using the host HW platform -> In other words, how to emulate the VM world on the target platform
    - our standard mapping looks as follows (we kinda touched on in back in Week 4):